wearemothership/react-fast-scroll-pdf/README.md

 	);
 }
 ```

+## PDFPage and PlaceholderPage
-PlaceholderPage and PDFPage can also be accessed via an import and they may be useful here.
+These two components can be accessed via an import and may be useful if you wish to add additional pages to the page list returned by the usePDF hook.

 ## Props
 ### FastScrollPDF